CMU-313/fall23-nodebb-debugdragons/UserGuide.md

 1. [test/topics.js](fall23-nodebb-debugdragons/test/topics.js)
     - Lines 331 - 335:  should change instructor count on reply

-This additional test are sufficient for covering the changes we made for the feature because this feature utilizes the functions implemented by other features and tested in them.
+This additional test is sufficient for covering the changes we made for the feature because this feature utilizes the functions implemented by other features and tested in them.
+This test essentially checks that the instructor count increases by 1 if there has been a reply.

 ## Anonymous Posting

 ### How to use Feature
-Create a new topic
+1. Create a new topic
-Add a tag “anonymous”
+2. Add a tag "anonymous"
-In the topic users are now anonymised
+3. In the topic, users are now anonymised
-Go to topic list
+4. Go to topics list
-In the list the avatar will be anonymous
+5. In the list the avatar will be anonymous

 ### Automated Testing